Getting through to your child

 The second area of similarity is that all students learn better if they have a clear picture of the goal toward which they are striving.
 Learning facts is like putting together a puzzle.
 A parent does not just hand a child a thousand pieces, one at a time, and expect him to put the pieces together.
 It is much easier to start with the borders and lump pieces together around similar themes, such as a blue sky or a red barn.

-You will also want to appeal to as many of the senses as possible while you teach.
-Audio-visual aids and manipulatives can help you accomplish this objective.
+So try to appeal to as many senses as possible while you teach by using audio-visual aids and manipulatives.
+Christ demonstrated this very idea when He asked to see the tribute coin in Matthew 22:17–21.
 Children have a richer, more meaningful learning experience when they can see what the teacher is talking about and can participate with both hands and minds.
-Children have a better chance of recalling information that is acquired in more than one form.
-If they are studying a B-flat musical note, for instance, they will have a better chance of recalling what it is if they know (1) what it sounds like, (2) what it looks like, and (3) how to play it on a piano.
+They also have a better opportunity of recalling information that is acquired in more than one form.
+For example, when studying a B-flat musical note, students will most likely recall what it is if they know what it sounds like, what it looks like, and how to play it on a piano.
 Simply memorizing the definition is not enough.
 Keep this fact in mind as you develop lesson plans.
 Some students do very well with simple lectures; others need to see the lesson in print or take part in the lesson themselves.
 Teaching that promotes interaction between student and teacher within the lesson is almost always preferred over straight lecturing.

 In addition to their dependence on the senses, children also differ in how they put facts together.
 The way one child learns something may not be the easiest way for another child to learn it.
 One way to study spelling is to learn rules concerning vowel and consonant combinations and then to apply those rules.
 But children who have difficulty grasping concepts might find it easier to see examples and then learn the rules that apply.
 One method of learning is deductive: the children understand the rule or concept and are able to deduce specific examples.
 The second method of learning is inductive: the children observe or experience examples and are able to induce or infer the rule or concept.
 For elementary students, materials presented in a way that facilitates inductive reasoning are generally more effective.
 In the upper grades, however, both methods may be used, depending on the student and the subject.